How do I learn more about student life at AU?

 Is there a place on campus to study and meet fellow grad students?

 The Visual Resources Center (VRC), Art History Suite 142 in the Katzen Arts Center, is a digital imaging lab and workspace where visual resources for the art department are developed and maintained.
 But the VRC also serves as a space for students to meet.
-Graduate student mailboxes, computers to check email, and the Kassalaw Collection graduate study library can be found within the suite.
+Graduate student mailboxes, computers and scanners, and the Kassalaw Collection graduate study library for Art History can be found within the suite.

 Can grad students get involved in student government?